EucheriaK/alx-higher_level_programming/0x10-python-network_0/README.md

 	hat an HTTP request method is
 	hat an HTTP response status code is hat an HTTP Cookie is
-	ow to make a request with cURL hat happens when you type google.com in your browser (Application level)
+	How to make a request with URL
+	What happens when you type google.com in your browser